 Lenin in a coffin

 However, it is unlikely that Petrov-Vodkin really wanted to see Lenin in a coffin, as in the famous painting of 1924, and the sorrow of the people depicted there is absolutely genuine, so even the strictest critic to this canvas will not be able to pick on.
-Kuzma-Vodkin always wrote in the Art Nouveau style and at some point, detractors and envious - and there are always enough of them at any major artist, just began to look askew at some of his artwork, such as the painting “Fantasia” in 1925.
+Kuzma-Vodkin always wrote in the Art Nouveau style and at some point, detractors and envious - and there are always enough of them at any major artist, just began to look askew at some of his artwork, such as the painting “Fantasy” in 1925.

 Fantasy